dumblob/ULKL/platform/win/README.md

 ### LShift + RShift modifier combination doesn't work

+1. add CR for 3+ levels

+1. maybe enforce LF for 2- levels (for 3+ levels CR is enforced)?

 1. re-read https://metacpan.org/pod/UI::KeyboardLayout#Keyboard-input-on-Windows,-Part-I:-what-is-the-kernel-doing? and come up with some hacks?

 1. generate all possible `Ctrl + Shift + Alt + AltGr` combination by MSKLC and compare sources to gain more knowledge about `CharModifiers` table